JorGois/slurm_ansible_playbook/README.md

 Deploy configuration
 ==============
-First you need set your Slurm.config and slurmdbd.com on /roles/hc/files (can use the templates available), and the config to the nodes on /roles/nodes/files/configgenerate/slurm.template.
+First you need set your Slurm.conf.j2 and slurmdbd.conf.j2 on /roles/hc/templates (can use the templates available), and the config to the nodes on /roles/nodes/templates/Slurm.conf.j2.

 ```
 $ ansible-playbook -v -i hosts ./deployconfigs.yml -u root -e "host=all" -K -k